By Eric Smith

 “We’re a Utah brand.
 We’ve been a Utah brand since Peter Metcalf moved it here in 1989,” Walbrecht said.
 “We continue to expand.
 We’ve put a lot of focus on being product-centric again, so we have been recruiting and bringing in more and more engineers to BD and to Salt Lake.
 When the whole Outdoor Retailer pullout occurred, our belief was that our employees and our consumers are based in Utah and those are our two most important constituents.
 Our plan was never to move; in fact, we decided to double down and support the state.
 We’ll continue to grow both at the Clarus level and at the BD level.”

 Does expansion include more M&A?
 The company raised eyebrows with the acquisition of SKINourishment last fall, though Walbrecht noted that it is as much a superfan brand that’s suited for the outdoors as Black Diamond.
-But more deals like could occur—as long as the target meets the right criteria.
+But more deals like that one could occur—as long as the target meets the right criteria.

 “We are always looking,” Walbrecht said.
 “We look at a lot of businesses because we have a clear definition of what a superfan brand is.
 It’s this idea of having a leading market share, having a history of innovation and understanding how important product innovation is to this process.”